-Two fact-finding missions were undertaken in the Philippines by a team from Interferry, identifying a large number of safety measures that have been implemented underpinning the shifting attitude towards a general expectation of safe ferry travels.
+The initial project was comprised of two fact-finding missions in the Philippines undertaken by a team from Interferry, identifying a large number of safety measures that have been implemented underpinning the shifting attitude towards a general expectation of safe ferry travels.

 The FERRYSAFE project team formed by global trade association Interferry to study pronounced safety advances in Philippines ferry operations has completed the second of two visits to the country and is now developing best practice guidance to assist the International Maritime Organization (IMO) and other developing nations.